 One area of data centre virtualisation that has matured over the past few years is software-defined networking (SDN), paving the way towards an SDDC.

 Paul Gainham (@PaulGainham), head of marketing at Juniper Networks, observes the need for IT to match the speed at which modern businesses operate.

 Gainham adds, “When SDN is done well, it speeds up workloads and cuts down timelines from weeks to minutes.
-Truly automated workload management becomes a reality.
-Furthermore, automation overall, and SDN as a subset layer opens up the door to the deployment of new business models such as hybrid cloud, where that workload mobility becomes borderless.”
+True automated workload management becomes a reality.
+Furthermore, automation overall, and SDN as a subset layer, opens up the door to the deployment of new business models such as hybrid cloud, where that workload mobility becomes borderless.”

 “The reality is that businesses vary hugely in their ability to achieve the transformation to the SDDC,” says Simon Robinson (@simonrob451), research vice president, 451 Research.

 “Many businesses are not ready for it simply because they are locked into hardware refresh models – or a mentality that doesn’t permit the possibility of an alternative.
 That limits their ability to change.
-Others perceive it as too disruptive or don’t think they have the necessary technical skills to make the change.
-These highlights that the move to SDDC is as much about people and process change as they are about pure technology/product change.”
+Others perceive it as too disruptive, or don’t think they have the necessary technical skills to make the change.
+These highlight that the move to SDDC are as much about people and process change as they are about pure technology/product change.”

 Robinson concludes, “Those businesses that are ready for SDDC transformation are generally those who have grasped that their long-term future, or very survival, rests on their ability to differentiate through digital services.
 This, in turn, requires an underlying infrastructure that is both agile and efficient in meeting the needs – whatever they may be – of its consumers.
 At 451 Research, we call this requirement: ‘invisible infrastructure’.”